 - Broadens the coverage (includes coverage for misplacing the item)

 - Understand that there is limited coverage for business activities:

-- NO liability arising from business activities
+- NO liability coverage is provided for activities arising from businesses

 - $2500 on premises business personal property limit